Our Vision

 The Abbey Fields Project

-At Abbey Fields, comprising Long Meadow and Croft Close Set-aside, we are seeking to protect and enhance their biodiversity.
+At Abbey Fields, comprising Long Meadow and Croft Close Nature Reserve, we are seeking to protect and enhance their biodiversity.
 Importantly these areas will be for local people to enjoy, to savour their serenity and to connect with nature.

 Long Meadow is a perennial grassland which already is a joy to visit, especially in spring when the wildflowers bloom.
 We aim to make it even better: it has great potential as a flower-rich meadow.
 We have started to manage the grassland to reduce nutrients and to introduce wildflower seeds of local provenance, thus safeguarding the local genetic heritage.